 The purchase price allocations of all acquisitions resulted in the recognition of goodwill.
 The primary factors contributing to goodwill are assembled workforces, synergies with existing operations and future growth prospects.
-For certain acquisitions completed during the year ended December 31, 2019, goodwill in the amount of \$6,911 is deductible for income tax purposes (2018 - \$26,401).
-No goodwill that arose from the Global Restoration acquisition is deductible for tax purposes.
+For certain acquisitions completed during the year ended December 31, 2020, goodwill in the amount of \$34,661 is deductible for income tax purposes (2019 - \$6,911).

 The determination of fair values of assets acquired and liabilities assumed in business combinations required the use of estimates and judgement by management, particularly in determining fair values of intangible assets acquired.
 Intangible assets acquired at fair value on the date of acquisition are recorded using the income approach on an individual asset basis.
-The assumptions used in estimating the fair values of intangible assets include future EBITDA margins, revenue growth rates, expected attrition rates of acquisition rates of acquisition and the discount rates.
-Also, given the significance of the acquisition, the fair values of identifiable assets and liabilities related to the Global Restoration acquisition were developed with the assistance of a third-party valuation firm.
+The assumptions used in estimating the fair values of intangible assets include future EBITDA margins, revenue growth rates, expected attrition rates of acquired customer relationships and the discount rates.

 The Company typically structures its business acquisitions to include contingent consideration.
-Vendors, at the time of acquisition, are entitled to receive a contingent consideration payment if the acquired businesses achieve specified earnings levels during the one- to two-year periods following the dates of acquisition.
+Vendors, at the time of acquisition, are entitled to receive a contingent consideration payment if the acquired businesses achieve specified earnings levels during the one- to three-year periods following the dates of acquisition.
 The ultimate amount of payment is determined based on a formula, the key inputs to which are (i) a contractually agreed maximum payment; (ii) a contractually specified earnings level and (iii) the actual earnings for the contingency period.
 If the acquired business does not achieve the specified earnings level, the maximum payment is reduced for any shortfall, potentially to nil.

-The fair value of the contingent consideration liability recorded on the consolidated balance sheet as at December 31, 2019 was \$14,423 (see note 18).
-The estimated range of outcomes (undiscounted) for these contingent consideration arrangements is determined based on the formula price and the likelihood of achieving specified earnings levels over the contingency period, and ranges from \$13,187 to a maximum of \$15,514.
-These contingencies will expire during the period extending to July 2022.
-During the year ended December 31, 2019, \$10,056 was paid with reference to such contingent consideration (2018 - \$9,245).
+The fair value of the contingent consideration liability recorded on the consolidated balance sheet as at December 31, 2020 was \$24,128 (see note 19).
+The estimated range of outcomes (undiscounted) for these contingent consideration arrangements is determined based on the formula price and the likelihood of achieving specified earnings levels over the contingency period, and ranges from \$22,286 to a maximum of \$26,219.
+These contingencies will expire during the period extending to September 2023.
+During the year ended December 31, 2020, \$4,664 was paid with reference to such contingent consideration (2019 - \$10,056).

-5. Leases
+6. Leases